mido/mido/docs/meta_message_types.rst

     encode_string(unicode_string)
     decode_string(byte_list)

-These convert between a unicode string and a list of bytes using the current character set in the file.
+These convert between a Unicode string and a list of bytes using the current character set in the file.

 If your message contains only one string with the attribute name